Here are my recommendations on how to keep seeds fresh. Or in other words, the best way to store seeds for better germination.

 How to Keep Seeds Fresh Without Doing Them Damage

-That's right, one of the most common ways I've heard people store their seeds is to put them in the freezer.
-Usually in threads on Facebook, ugh.
+That’s right, one of the most common ways people store their seeds is to put them in the freezer.
+Usually, I read this in Facebook threads, ugh.

-I think this is a bad idea, because you could also damage them in a couple of different ways.
+This is a bad idea because you could damage the seed in several ways.

-You can hear my reasons in my podcast episode on the subject of how to keep seeds fresh.
+You can hear my reasons in my podcast episode on how to keep seeds fresh.
 I will also discuss my reasons below.

 Microgreens Podcast Episode 39